Establishment

 The National Action Council decided that SIM to be merged with the National Institute for Scientific and Industrial Research (NISIR) to form the Standards and Industrial Research Institute of Malaysia (SIRIM).

-SIRIM
+Formation of SIRIM

 DYMM Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah, consented to watch the testing of helmet after the official opening of SIRIM Complex in Shah Alam, Selangor.